AhsanulHasan16/nelsis-app/README.md

 ## Notes

-The project uses JWT tokens for user authentication.
+- The project uses JWT tokens for user authentication.
-Email and password-based login functionalities implemented.
+- Email and password-based login functionalities implemented.
-All the API endpoints are secured with JWT authentication.
+- All the API endpoints are secured with JWT authentication.
-The /api/products-public endpoint is public as stated in the requirements.
+- The /api/products-public endpoint is public as stated in the requirements.
-Implemented full CRUD functionality via API for products.
+- Implemented full CRUD functionality via API for products.
-Vue.js frontend user interface for managing products is also present.
+- A Vue.js frontend user interface for managing products is also present.

 Hope you have a good day.